36 Ways to Debloat in 36 Hours

 Add Bacteria to Your Belly

 Studies show that overweight people have a higher percentage of "bad" bacteria in their bellies.
 To keep the fat-causing bugs at bay, you need to eat a variety of foods that support the healthy bacteria—the kind found in the bellies of slim people.
 Kefir, kombucha and bone broth are examples of probiotic-rich foods that help you lose weight by aiding digestion.
-If those don't sound appealing maybe one of these 18 Probiotic Foods for a Healthy Gut will get you excited!
 Add a serving of a probiotic-heavy food to your diet plan before you hit the beach.

 THE AFTERNOON BEFORE THE BEACH